ryanlevy/ryanlevy.github.io/_posts/physics/2018-02-05-Random-Binary_Alloy.md

 In other words, we choose between the energy \\(\epsilon_a\\) with a probability \\(p\\).

 ## Making the Hamiltonian
+Our overall goal is to analyze the wave functions generated from the eigenvalue equation

+$$ H|\psi\rangle = E|\psi\rangle $$

+*i.e.* the time-independent Schrödinger equation.

+### The Method
+To construct the Hamiltonian we'll use a method known as exact diagonalization, where we explicitly construct a matrix representation of a finite sized system.
+After obtaining the matrix, we can diagonalize it exactly to obtain the full spectrum with `np.eigh` and analyze the wave function properties.

+**Note:** using `np.eigh` vs `np.eig` is very important as there's better convergence once the eigenvalues are restricted to be real
+{: .notice}

-While ED generally takes place in the spin basis (where each element the Hamiltonian acts on is a configuration of spins), the model can instead be diagonalized in the site basis.
-What this means practically is that we can get to a bigger system size than if we used the spin basis
+**Neat!** While ED generally takes place in the \\(S_z\\) spin basis (where each element the Hamiltonian acts on is a configuration of spins), this model can instead be diagonalized in the site basis.
+What this means practically is that we can get to a bigger system size than if we used the spin basis and we don't have to interpret the many-body basis - we directly calculate natural orbitals.
+{: .notice--success}

+### The Code
 ```python
 def makeH(L,eps_a,eps_b,V,p=None,plotDisorder=False):
     if p is None: